lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 sequentially in a decreasing order, the first FCN of a window is RECOMMENDED to be MAX_WIND_FCN, i.e. the highest possible FCN value depending on the FCN number of bits.

-In all modes, the last SCHC fragment of a packet must contain a MIC which is used to check if there are errors or missing SCHC fragments and must use the corresponding All-1 fragment format.
+In all modes, the last SCHC fragment of a packet MUST contain a MIC which is used to check if there are errors or missing SCHC fragments and MUST use the corresponding All-1 fragment format.
 Note that a SCHC fragment with an All-0 format is considered the last SCHC fragment of the current window.

 If the receiver receives the last fragment of a datagram (All-1), it checks for the integrity of the reassembled datagram,